 it's not what you see, it's how you see it...

-At an early age I absolutely feel in love with ART.
-I found museums like the Metropolitan Museum of Art in NYC to be my inspirational safe haven...from my adolescent insecurities of the real world.
+At an early age I absolutely fell in love with ART.
+I found museums like the Metropolitan Museum of Art in NYC to be my inspirational safe haven - an escape away from my adolescent insecurities.

 Being a photographer has and continues to be a beautiful motivational force.
-It gave me focus and the courage fresh out of high school to move to Venice Beach, CA from Long Island, NY - the ultimate in visual stimulation indeed.
-I could see more of the “eclectic real world” and learn how to shoot images better, learn to talk to strangers, take on creative challenges and meet other artist's while developing a photographic style of my very own - slightly tilted, embracing change, constantly learning and always evolving.
+It gave me the focus and the courage fresh out of high school to move to Venice Beach, California - the ultimate in visual stimulation indeed.
+I could see more of the “eclectic real world” and learn how to shoot images better, learn to talk to strangers, take on creative challenges and meet other artist's while developing a photographic style of my very own - slightly tilted - embracing change, constantly learning and always evolving in the digital age.

-My love for photography has propelled me in many wonderful directions: artistically, educationally, professionally, literally, and figuratively with the passion to always keep learning & to always search out the light and to look into the shadows to create a story of my very own "from ordinary - to extraordinary".
-A simple mindset -- Its all about the image, that light, that moment, a solid memory: a feeling of place, time and hopefully emotion.
+My love for photography has propelled me in many wonderful directions: artistically, educationally, professionally and personally with the passion to always keep learning, to always search out the light and not be afraid to look into the shadows to create a story of my very own.
+From ordinary - to extraordinary.

-Botanical beauty, majestic bridges, fabulous fireworks, long exposures, night photography, stunning time-lapse moments, travel adventures, intimate weddings and impromptu portrait shoots...there is ALWAYS that insatiable desire to translate light, shadow, form and emotion into an impressionistic scavenger hunt full of visual harmony and a some CHELAPHOTO style.
+Botanical beauty, majestic bridges, fabulous fireworks, spectacular sunsets, long exposures, night photography, the magical milky way, stunning time-lapse moments, travel adventures, intimate weddings and impromptu portrait shoots...there is ALWAYS that insatiable desire to translate light, shadow, form and emotion into an impressionistic scavenger hunt full of visual harmony and a some CHELAPHOTO style.
 I am delighted to create and share my imagery and passion of pictorial photography with those who take time to enjoy the beauty around them too.